Animal Control Bylaw Review

 Re: The number of pets per household.
 Were you aware that Humane Canada (Canadian Federation of Humane Societies), the largest animal welfare group in Canada, has the following position statement on this issue: "Establishing an arbitrary limit on the number of pets permitted in a dwelling does not address concerns about irresponsible pet ownership."
 Do you have data/evidence which you believe refutes this position?

-MargaretJB asked almost 4 years agoHello and thank you for the question and additional information.
+MargaretJB asked about 4 years agoHello and thank you for the question and additional information.
 At this time we are gathering information and research on a variety of topics, including pet limits.
 Staff is aware of the positions of various groups on the the topic and the limitations of pet limits as a tool to address irresponsible pet ownership.
 One of the reasons the questions was included in the survey was to gather public opinion on the topic, as pet limits is a tool used in many other municipal animal by-laws.
 If you have research papers or data related to the topic, please feel free to share with me (dochej@cityofkingston.ca).
 The more information we have the better recommendations we can make!

 -